stolenportraits/stolenportraits.github.io/besos.md

 - name: Kaitlyn
   image: kaitlyn.jpg
   thanks: For keeping all my secrets and for correcting my grammar.
 For making me feel strong again when things are falling appart.
 For being an inspiration and a friend.
+- name: Ted
+  image: ted.jpg
+  thanks: For editing my bio and for your thoughts on my writing.
+Thank you so much, you are awesome.
 ---